 - The University of Porto ensures equal access and treatment, irrespective of gender and social, political, ethnic or religious issues;

 - The University of Porto is committed to, in accordance to the law, eliminate all factors that are disadvantages to living within the university for citizens with disabilities;

 - The University of Porto is concerned with the self-fulfilment of all those that are part of it;

 - The University of Porto fosters innovation, providing a stimulating environment for creativity and an entrepreneurial attitude of its members;

 - The University of Porto strives for a balanced environmental, economic and social development.

-Legal nature and autonomy
+Legal nature and participation in other organizations

 The University of Porto is a private foundation under private law, with statutory, pedagogical, scientific, cultural, administrative, financial, assets and disciplinary autonomy.

 As part of its activities, the University of Porto can perform activities common with other public, private, cooperative, national and international entities.